Craig Jennings

-Craig James Robert Jennings (born 13 November 1983) is an English cricketer.
+Craig James Robert Jennings (born 13 November 1984) is an English cricketer.
 Jennings is a right-handed batsman who bowls right-arm fast-medium.
 He was born at Rugeley, Staffordshire.

-Jennings played a single List-A match for the Northamptonshire Cricket Board against the Leicestershire Cricket Board in the 1st round of the 2002 Cheltenham & Gloucester Trophy which was played in 2001.
+Jennings played a single List A match for the Northamptonshire Cricket Board against the Leicestershire Cricket Board in the 1st round of the 2002 Cheltenham & Gloucester Trophy which was played in 2001.

 Jennings made a single first-class appearance for Northamptonshire against Worcestershire in the 2004 County Championship.
 In his only first-class match he scored 6 runs and took a single wicket.
 During the same season he also represented the county in 2 List-A matches against the touring New Zealanders and Gloucestershire in the totesport League.
 In the 3 List-A matches he played, he scored 6 runs at a batting average of 3.00, with a high score of 3.
 With the ball he took 2 wickets at a bowling average of 64.00, with best figures of 1/29.
 Also during the 2004 season he played a single Twenty20 match for the county against Worcestershire in the 2004 Twenty20 Cup.

-In local club cricket, he currently plays for Hammerwich Cricket Club who play in the Staffordshire County Cricket League.